rrweb-io/rrweb/guide.md

 ### Record

 If you only include record code with `<script>`, then you can use the global variable `rrwebRecord` which is the same as `rrweb.record`.
-The following sample codes will use the variable `rrweb` which is the default exporter of this library.
+The following sample code will use the variable `rrweb` which is the default exporter of this library.

 ```js
 rrweb.record({